MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-get-started.md

 The policy list is sorted by **Last modified** by default.
 To sort the list by another attribute, select the attribute name.

-When you select a policy, you get a detailed policy pane with these additional details:
+When you select a policy, you get a detailed policy pane with these extra details:

 - **Name**
 - **Severity**: Based on the severity level set when the policy was created